tikotzky/inline-environment-variables-webpack-plugin/README.md

 Usage
 -----

-### Inline all enviroment variables
+### Inline all environment variables

-If you would like to inline **all** enviroment variables then you can just instantiate the plugin without passing any config, as in the following example.
+If you would like to inline **all** environment variables then you can just instantiate the plugin without passing any config, as in the following example.

 ```javascript